ionic-team/ionicons/.github/CONTRIBUTING.md

 #### Preview Component Changes

 1. Run `npm start` from the root directory to start a local version of the icon test.
-2. Modify this test as needed in the `index.html` file.
+2. Modify the icon test as needed in the `index.html` file.

 <!-- #### Building Changes